epage/epage.github.io/blog/blog/are-we-gui-build-yet.md

 ### Next steps

+... yes, thats it.

 When we discussed this, I felt like we left with more questions than answers.
-I'm hoping by sharing some of these thoughts, new overlooked options can be pointed out, maybe some unexpected collaborations will open up, or maybe we get the confirmation that something new really is needed.
+I'm hoping by sharing some of these thoughts new overlooked options can be pointed out, maybe some unexpected collaborations will open up, or maybe we get the confirmation that something new really is needed.

 To summarize, I feel like the biggest concerns were:
+- Users need flexibility at every step of the way
 - It should be as easy to use as cargo, with a strong focus on convention
-  - Low overhead for common tasks
-  - Encourage a common vocabulary of tasks between projects
+  - Encourage a common vocabulary (e.g. `build`, `test`, `run`) of tasks between projects
+  - Low ceremony for common tasks
   - i.e. this should feel cohesive rather than cobbled together
 - You should be able to compose tasks out of build rules, both that you wrote and that others have published